vidje/ctfpp/README.md

 Shining Forces used to be a very defensive map with a low scoring gameplay.
 The following changes were made to counter this,

-> Railgun now spawns at Plasmagun location.
+> Railgun now spawns at defaultPlasmagun location.
 >
-> Plasmagun now spawns at Lightning Gun location.
+> Plasmagun now spawns at default Lightning Gun location.
 >
-> Lightning Gun now spawns at Railgun location.
+> Lightning Gun now spawns at default Railgun location.
 >
 > Replaced Regen powerup with Quad.

+The change in weapon placements might be completely unnecessary now that Quad is in play instead of Regen, but until it's tested we won't know.

 ## Ideas